-1. After the NRSC meeting and upon approval of the Right-of-Entry permit, the final Right-of-Entry permit fee must be paid.
-Once the fee is paid and a receipt of payment from GRIC's Cashier's Office is submitted to the Department of Land Use Planning and Zoning, the Right-of-Entry permit will be issued.
+1. After the NRSC meeting and upon approval of the Right-of-Entry permit, the attending Land Use Ordinance Officer will initiate final processing per established protocols and notify the applying party of the results.
+The Right-of-Entry permit will be released upon completion of these final processes.